 Having laid dormant for twenty years (Kid Icarus: Of Myths and Monsters being his last outing on Game Boy back in 1991), Pit returns once again to face Medusa’s Underworld Army currently indulging in their favourite activities that include ransacking cities, mercilessly slaughtering humans, and generally causing quite a mess.
 Palutena, goddess of light, provides Pit with guidance on his quest and grants him with the power of flight, regrettably limited to only allowing him to remain airborne for no longer than five minutes.

-Prior to any chapter you must first designate your chosen ‘Intensity’ level, which sees the player gamble gathered hearts by placing them into the ‘Fiend’s Cauldron.’
+Prior to any chapter, you must first designate your chosen ‘Intensity’ level, which sees the player gamble gathered hearts by placing them into the ‘Fiend’s Cauldron.’
 The scale ranges from ‘Effortless’ right through to ‘White Hot’, the more heightened the difficulty seeing the player receive more hearts from bested foes and the chance to obtain stronger weaponry for your efforts.

 It becomes vitally important that your choice matches your level of in-game prowess, as, if defeated, hearts will spill from the Fiend’s Cauldron and you’ll find your level of challenge suitably lowered as a result.

 Perhaps what will prove most divisive amongst those that pick up Kid Icarus: Uprising will be its chosen control scheme, remaining at its core similar in design across both air and land battles.
-The player uses the Circle Pad for movement, aiming through use of the stylus with the touch screen, and performing either ranged or melee attacks dependent on how close you are to an enemy by the L Button.
+The player uses the Circle Pad for movement, aiming through the use of the stylus with the touch screen, and performing either ranged or melee attacks dependent on how close you are to an enemy by the L Button.
 Firing, smartly, is continuous when pressed, removing the need to keep hammering away.

-During flight sequences this works well enough, yet noticeably suffers during land battles mainly due to camera control being subjected to the player being required to slide the stylus quickly to the left or right to spin it to face enemies.
+During flight sequences, this works well enough, yet noticeably suffers during land battles mainly due to camera control being subjected to the player being required to slide the stylus quickly to the left or right to spin it to face enemies.
 Over-sensitivity will cause bouts of frustration, the player resoundingly never feeling that they truly have as much precision as the game necessitates at times.
 A bundled stand seeks to improve comfortability and accuracy, yet seems an odd requirement for a handheld fundamentally designed to be played on the move.

-Whilst this proves cause for concern, Nintendo have thankfully seen fit to ensure that those left tearing their hair to shreds can delve into an array of control customisation options to find whichever settings suit them best.
+Whilst this proves cause for concern, Nintendo has thankfully seen fit to ensure that those left tearing their hair to shreds can delve into an array of control customisation options to find whichever settings suit them best.
 If wished, you can ditch using the touch screen for camera control entirely, A, B, X and Y moving the reticle instead.
 What remains baffling, is that whilst support for the recently released Circle Pad Pro attachment ensures left-handed players have a reversed control scheme, it grants no ability to use each Circle Pad for movement and aiming.
 Bizarre.

 Players can also dash or run by pushing forwards on the Circle Pad in quick succession, as well as dodging incoming attacks by moving it to the side just before the point of impact.
 Evading also grants a further opportunity for the player to immediately sling a charged shot back at your attacker, whichever direction you’re leaping in, enabling you to always remain on the offensive.

-Having touched upon combat, Kid Icarus: Uprising sees players able to implement use of a diverse arsenal of weaponry from across nine categories, each granting their own style of play – Blades, Staffs, Claws, Bows, Palms, Clubs, Cannons, Orbitars and Arms.
+Having touched upon combat, Kid Icarus: Uprising sees players able to implement the use of a diverse arsenal of weaponry from across nine categories, each granting their own style of play – Blades, Staffs, Claws, Bows, Palms, Clubs, Cannons, Orbitars and Arms.
 Acquired sporadically throughout your adventures, no two weapons are the same and are further differentiated through modifier stats.

 Those accumulated are viewable through the ‘Arms Altar,’ where the player may also convert unwanted weapons for hearts that may then be redeemed to expand your arsenal.
 ‘Weapon Fusion’ also proves to be invaluable, seeing you fuse any two weapons together to create something entirely new, with previously held modifiers having the chance to be carried across.
 StreetPass support also comes into play here, with players able to share ‘Weapon Gems’ that may also be used to craft new creations.